 Rachel Mennies is an instructor and second-year MFA student at the Pennsylvania State University.
 She has reviewed books for Pleiades, The Mid-American Review, and Rain Taxi, and her poetry is forthcoming in Sycamore Review.
 She edits reviews for AGNI.
 (1/2010)

-Rachel Mennies is reviews editor of AGNI and has been part of the editorial team since 2009.
+Rachel Mennies is reviews editor and assistant poetry editor of AGNI and has been part of the editorial team since 2009.
 She is the author of The Naomi Letters (BOA Editions, 2021) and The Glad Hand of God Points Backwards (Texas Tech University Press, 2014), winner of the Walt McDonald First-Book Prize in Poetry.
 Her poetry has recently appeared in The Believer, Kenyon Review, American Poetry Review, and elsewhere.
 Mennies serves as the series editor (2016– ) for the Walt McDonald First-Book Prize.
-Visit her at www.rachelmennies.com. (updated 4/2022)
+Visit her at www.rachelmennies.com. (updated 6/2023)